Information For Ohio Motorcyclists: Your Risks, Your Rights

 There are two basic keys to group riding: leadership and organization.
 Good leaders will organize the motorcycle pack and ensure that everyone is on the same page.
 They will keep an extra eye on novice motorcyclists within the group.

 When done properly, group riding increases both the enjoyment and safety of motorcyclists.
-Effective group riding makes motorcycles more visible to passenger vehicle motorists, decreasing the threat of the biggest danger Ohio bikers face: the dreaded failure to “see” a motorcyclist accident.
+Effective group riding makes motorcycles more visible to passenger vehicle motorists, decreasing the threat of the biggest danger that Ohio bikers face: motorists who fail to “see” motorcycles.

 About Rittgers Rittgers & Nakajima

 Rittgers Rittgers & Nakajima is a successful personal injury law firm in southern Ohio.
-We provide case evaluations for motorcycle accident victims and their families.
-Contact us for your consultation by calling 513-496-0134.
+Our attorneys provide case evaluations for motorcycle accident victims and their families.
+To schedule a consultation, contact us online or call 513-496-0134.